necatiakpinar/2D-Linking-Match/README.md

 ## English

 ### Project Overview
 Linking Match 2D is a Unity-based game project that implements a modern, scalable architecture using various design patterns and best practices.
 The project is structured to be maintainable, extensible, and follows clean code principles.
+It uses Universal Render Pipeline (URP) for high-quality 2D rendering and visual effects.

 ### Key Features
 - **Modern Architecture**: Utilizes SOLID principles and design patterns